Who Was Don Cornelius?

 Getting performers for the show, however, was sometimes a challenge for Cornelius.
 In 2001, he complained about MTV’s booking practices for its own award shows, which call for acts not to appear on competing programs within 30 days of the event.
 “It’s anti-competitive behavior that needs to be addressed at the Federal Trade Commission level,” he told the Los Angeles Times.
 He thought the tactic was especially egregious because of the cable music channel’s early history of not showing videos by African-American artists.

 By 2005, Soul Train was being seen in 105 cities, reaching an estimated 85 percent of black households, according to the show’s website.
-Unfortunately, recent events have put the show’s future in question.
-In December 2007, the program lost its distributor when Tribune Entertainment closed that division in its company.
+In December 2007, however, the program lost its distributor when Tribune Entertainment closed that division in its company.

 Cornelius' Final Years